rmsk2/moreorless/readme.md

 On an unexpanded system 384 KB (48 8 KB blocks) of RAM are managed by `moreorless`.
 There would be an additional 64 KB (eight 8 KB blocks) available which have been excluded as a reserve for future extensions.
 When a RAM expansion cartridge is present the memory available to `moreorless` is increased to 640 KB.
+If you run out of memory (for instance during a copy or paste operation) `moreorless` is shut down orderly and gives you the choice to save the current state of the document in the file `mless~`.

 # Remarks